lizmat/raku-all-modules/github/softmoth/perl6-pod-to-markdown/README.md

 LICENSE
 =======

-This is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.perlfoundation.org/artistic_license_2_0).
+This is free software; you can redistribute it and/or modify it under the terms of The [Artistic License 2.0](http://www.perlfoundation.org/artistic_license_2_0).